armaber/articles/HDUF/brief.md

 ===

 *Memory.DMP can be used to determine call graphs, outside the scope of analysis tools like kd.exe.
- With a full disassembly, the context around a particular symbol is explored at convenience.*
+ With a full disassembly, the context around a particular symbol is conveniently explored.*

 ~~~
 uf nt!HalGetBusDataByOffset